 The answer to this question depends on where you live in North America.

 - Baltimore Oriole: Summer range is most of the USA and southern Canada east of the Rocky Mountains.
 They spend winters in Florida and Central America.
 Most common species observed!

-- Orchard Oriole: Summer range is the USA east of the Rocky Mountains.
+- Orchard Oriole: The summer range is the USA east of the Rocky Mountains.
 Spends its winters in Central America.

 - Bullocks Oriole: The most common oriole in the western USA.
 Their summer range is west of the Rocky Mountains.
 Spends winters in Central America.

 LEARN MORE: The 8 Orioles Found in the United States and Canada! (w/ Range Maps)

 When should I put my oriole feeders out?